 DPW operates a leaf composting facility, which processes the Town’s wood waste and leaves, and offers the opportunity for residents to drop off wood waste and leaves and pick up compost.
 Click here for more information.

 Ewaste, Metals, Textiles and Trash for Seniors

-The Town Recycling center accepts electronic waste (ewaste) from Town residents.
+The Town Recycling center accepts electronic waste (Ewaste) from Town residents.
 This service reduces pollution to the environment at no cost to the Town or its residents, with the exception of CRT monitors and televisions, which can be disposed of at a fee.
-Click here for the EWaste Guide of what is accepted/not accepted at the Recycling Center and for the Ewaste Fee Notice for CRT TVs and monitors.
+Click here for the Ewaste Guide of what is accepted/not accepted at the Recycling Center and for the Ewaste Fee Notice for CRT TVs and monitors.
 CRTs are contained in older style televisions and computer monitors (the type with the large back portion, not the newer style flat televisions and computer monitors).
-In order to recycle Ewaste containing CRTs, residents must complete a CRT Recycling Application and pay the appropriate fee at the Town Clerk’s Office, 321 Bedford Road, Bedford Hills, 666-4534.
+In order to recycle Ewaste containing CRTs, residents must pay the appropriate fee at the Town Clerk’s Office, 321 Bedford Road, Bedford Hills, and receive the payment receipt to give to the recycling center attendant.
 Payment may not be made at the Recycling Center.

 Recycling of material NOT accepted at the Town’s Recycling Facility